ora0600/confluent-ksqldb-hands-on-workshop/labs/00_Setup-Env.md

 You should see in Control Center
 * one running cluster
 * three running connectors
+    *  PLEASE PAUSE ALL OF THEM.
+THEN YOU CAN BETTER PLAY IN YOUR LABS.
 * one running ksqlDB cluster
 * three topics AML_Status, Funds_Status, Payment_Instruction are created and some internal topics.